Shad0wSeven/Quietfox-Proton/README.md

 2. [Create a Chrome Folder](https://www.userchrome.org/how-create-userchrome-css.html)
 3. Use the UserChrome from Releases rather than creating a new one.
 4. Modify and Hack away!

+## Tested on Firefox 89 Release and Nightly on macOS, if you find issues on Windows or Linux please open an issue in GitHub!

 Made with ❤️